JAForbes/z4/readme.md

 Few things to note from this sample.

 - Setting a query value to what it already is, is a no-op.
 So there is no need to check that the existing value does not already equal the value you are setting it to.
-- `z.fetch` is just `fetch` but will automatically cancel network requests when a service is cancelled and can be replaced with alternative implementations for testing or for supporting older environments.
+- `z.fetch` is like `fetch` but will automatically cancel network requests when a service is cancelled and can be replaced with alternative implementations for testing or for supporting older environments.
+Additionally it doesn't execute when you invoke it, but when it is yielded.
+It also does not return a promise so `.then` chaining will not work.
 You can use native fetch if you want, or any other promise returning function, but you will need to handle cancellation yourself.
+- You can easily add your own effects to Z's transaction interpreter.
+Simply yield a value that your own middleware can handle.
+See [middleware](./middleware.md)

 Promises